-According to the analysis, six intersections are predicted to fail to meet the applicable performance standards by 2035, the TSP planning horizon year.
+According to the TIS and Addendum #1, six intersections are predicted to fail to meet the applicable performance standards by 2035, the TSP planning horizon year.
 At some intersections, the predicted failure is attributable to growth in background traffic with minimal effect from the proposed rezoning.
 In other cases, some degradation in performance is significant and is attributable to the rezoning.
 Each of these is discussed below.

 At the I-205/99E interchange, both the northbound and southbound ramp terminals are predicted to fail to meet ODOT performance standards by 2035 with or without the proposed rezoning and development.
 This prediction is consistent with the TSP, which included projects to improve the southbound ramp terminal (TSP Project D75) and the northbound ramp terminal (TSP Project D76).
-The TIS predicts that the v/c at the southbound ramp terminal would be 1.21 during the AM peak hour and 1.13 during the PM peak hour with or without the annexation and rezoning.
+Addendum #1 predicts that the v/c at the southbound ramp terminal would be 1.21 during the AM peak hour and 1.13 during the PM peak hour with or without the annexation and rezoning.
 The TIS predicts that the v/c at the northbound ramp terminal would be 1.33 during the AM peak hour and 1.17 during the PM peak hour with or without the annexation and rezoning.
+The failure of these ramp terminals to meet performance standards is attributable to background traffic growth.
 With dual turn lanes and ramp widening, both ramp terminals are predicted to operate within adopted performance standards.